 Key Takeaways

-Microsoft initially revealed that its email systems had been breached by Midnight Blizzard in January.
+In a previous incident, Microsoft revealed that Midnight Blizzard had breached its email systems.
 However, it didn’t disclose which organizations were affected.

-As a result of the attack, CISA has ordered all affected agencies to analyze the content of leaked emails, reset compromised credentials, and take additional steps to ensure authentication tools for privileged Microsoft Azure accounts are secure.
+As a result of the attack, CISA ordered all affected agencies to analyze the content of leaked emails, reset compromised credentials, and take additional steps to ensure the security of authentication tools for privileged Microsoft Azure accounts.

 Microsoft first publicly identified a nation-state cyber threat designated as NOBELIUM in 2020.